What is it?

 The interior is tidy and fairly modern, thanks to detail flourishes such as the harpsichord keys for some of the climate control functions.
 It’s a shame these nice touches aren’t echoed elsewhere, mind, as the overall colour scheme is a bit black and dour (albeit very well put together).
 There’s lots of room and kit for the money though, while space in the front, rear and boot all give no cause for complaint.
 The Rio is reassuring at speed, feeling composed and settled at motorway speeds, although crosswinds can unsettle it a bit.
 There’s also rather too much road noise, particularly at higher speeds, hurting overall refinement.

 Competitive prices are a given, as is the still-unbeatable seven-year warranty.
 On paper, it’s one of the more compelling supermini packages.
 The engines are economical too, particularly the 1.1-litre CRDi.
 Take it without air con and it emits just 85g/km and will average a mighty 88.3mpg: you need a Toyota Yaris Hybrid to beat it (or a new Hyundai i20).
-The best all-rounder is the 1.4-litre petrol, newly upgraded for 2013 with ISG stop-start.
+The best all-rounder is the 1.4-litre petrol, newly upgraded last year with ISG stop-start.
 It’s £200 more but does 53mpg instead of 51mpg, and makes for a more peaceful cabin when stopped at traffic lights.